MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 #### Collaborate with application developers

-Application developers can call and integrate web services into their applications using each service-specific Swagger-based JSON file along with the required inputs.
+Application developers can call and integrate a web service into their applications using the service-specific Swagger-based JSON file and by providing any required inputs to that service.

-After the application developer has this Swagger-based JSON file, he or she can create client libraries for integration.
+Using the Swagger-based JSON file, application developers can generate client libraries for integration.
 Read "[Application Developer Get Started Guide](app-developer-get-started.md)" for more details.

-Get the Swagger-based JSON file in one of two ways:
+Application developers can get the Swagger-based JSON file in one of these ways:

-+ A data scientist can send them the Swagger-based JSON file they've downloaded, which can sometimes be a faster approach.
-In R, you can get the file with the following code and send it to the application developer:
++ A data scientist, probably the one who published the service, can send you the Swagger-based JSON file.
+This is often the faster approach.
+They can get the file in R with the following code and send it to the application developer:
    ```R
    api <- getService("<name>", "<version>")
    swagger <- api$swagger()